Skip to article frontmatterSkip to article content

 Early stopping!

-model.load_state_dict(best_model_state) # This is the best model saved by the early stopping
+# This is the model state corresponding to the lowest validation loss.

 plt.figure(figsize=(12, 5))